bloxbean/yaci-devkit/README.md

 For more details about **Yaci CLI**, please check https://yaci-cli.bloxbean.com .

+### Default Pool Id

+If you are testing pool delegation and reward withdrawal transaction in your application, you can use the following pool id which is already registered in the devnet.

+**pool1wvqhvyrgwch4jq9aa84hc8q4kzvyq2z3xr6mpafkqmx9wce39zy**

 ### Videos

 #### 1. Yaci DevKit + Lucid JS Demo